 Wesley obtained two Bachelor of Arts degrees, one in Theological Studies, and one in Secondary Math Education from Emmanuel College, in Franklin Springs, Georgia.
 From this same college, he also has an Associate of Arts degree in Business Administration and General Education.
 He also received a Bachelor of Science degree in Computer Science from Albany State University, in Albany, Georgia.
 Wesley studied further course work in business administration and management from Wayne State University, in Detroit, Michigan.

-Wesley has twenty years experience in working with youth at various functions of the church at the local and state level.
+Wesley has 20 years of experience in working with youth at various functions of the church at the local and state level.
 He has served as both Lay Leader and Youth Mentor.
 He performed as a Lay Speaker for three years, and sings in the church Worship Team.
 Wesley has a passion to serve and make a difference in the lives of young people so they can become successful adults.

 Wesley is married to his wife Jo.
 He has three daughters, three son-in-laws, and two grandsons.
 When Wesley isn’t enjoying time with his family, he enjoys woodworking, kayaking, and computer programming.